-(1) Shift differential pay, for the purpose of this Section, is defined as pay at a rate which is one step above the employee's base pay in the salary range for his/hertheir classification.
-If the base pay is at the top step, shift differential pay shall be computed at one step above such base pay.
+8.1.
+Shift differential pay, for the purpose of this Section, is defined as pay at a rate which is one step (5.74%) above the employee's base pay in the salary range for their classification.
+If the base pay is at the top step, shift differential pay shall be computed at one step (5.74%) above such base pay.

-- (2) Notwithstanding the paragraph (1) above, the monthly shift differential pay for fulltime employees shall be at least \$35.00 above the employee's base pay, to be prorated for part-time employees. - 8.2 Effective as soon as possible but no later than within the first three pay periods following Board of Supervisors' adoption of a successor MOU in 2019, Ffull-time employees who are regularly assigned by a supervisor to work a shift of eight (8) hours or more thatand are working a shift which starts between 2:00 p.m.11:59 a.m. and 5:00 a.m.before 1:01 a.m. shall be paid at shift differential rates for all hours worked during such shift.
+Notwithstanding the paragraph above, the monthly shift differential pay for full-time employees shall be at least \$35.00 above the employee's base pay, to be prorated for part-time employees.

+- 8.2.
+Effective as soon as possible but no later than within the first three pay periods following Board of Supervisors' adoption of a successor MOU in 2019, fFull-time employees who are regularly assigned by a supervisor to work a shift of eight (8) hours or more that starts between 11:59 a.m. and before 1:01 a.m. shall be paid at shift differential rates for all hours worked during such shift.
 To be eligible for shift differential, such shifts must be approved by the Department Head or designee.
-Time worked on a flexible schedule requested by the employee and approved by the supervisor shall not be eligible for shift differential.
+Time worked on a flexible schedule requested by the employee and approved by the supervisor shall not be eligible for shift differential. - 8.2.8.3 Deputy Probation Officers (DPO's) assigned by their supervisor to perform night operations as part of their regularly assigned job duties to accommodate department needs (not for personal preference), DPO's for whom it is mandatory to participate in night operations, and DPO's who volunteer for night operations upon Department request, shall be eligible to receive shift differential if the scheduled hours meet the criteria as outlined in Section 8 of this MOU.